 9. Sing a hymn or read a Psalm.
 Try to pick songs about God and His greatness.
 (Many songs are about our pathetic weaknesses and needs.
 But this is WORSHIP.
 It is not supposed to focus on us.
 This is my wife's pet-peeve with the choice of music at most churches.
 It is not worship on the greatness of God and praise, but commenting on our experience, our needs, etc.)

 10. Offer bread (unleavened) and wine to all.
 Grape juice if you insist.

-11. Do the communion with the words of invocation from Scripture (e.g., Luke).
-The host or some volunteer should read the Scripture to all.
+11. Do the communion with the words of invocation from Holy Scripture (e.g.Matthew).
+The host or some volunteer should read the Holy Scripture to all.

 12. Sing a hymn or two that are WORSHIP oriented.

 14. Have a lunch or dinner together.